 It can be confusing to know which radiation treatment approach is your best choice.
 We’re here to help.
-When recommending one approach or another, our team of radiation oncologists will factor in a number of considerations, including the aggressiveness of your tumor, how advanced your disease is, and your own preferences.
+When recommending one approach or another, our team of radiation oncologists will consider a number of factors, including the aggressiveness of your tumor, how advanced your disease is, and your own preferences.

 It can be helpful to know about different radiation treatment scenarios that occur based on the types of conditions we commonly see.
 Here are a few.